 Michael Snow* may be reached at 316-765-7738 or firstname.lastname@example.org

+This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
-The publisher is not engaged in rendering legal or accounting services.
-If assistance is needed the reader is advised to engage the services of a competent professional.
-This information should not be construed as investment, tax or legal advice and may not be relied on for avoiding any Federal tax penalty.
+The publisher is not engaged in rendering legal, accounting or other professional services.
+If assistance is needed, the reader is advised to engage the services of a competent professional.
+This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service and should not be relied upon as such.
-All indices are un-managed and are not illustrative of any particular investment.
+All indices are unmanaged and are not illustrative of any particular investment.

 *Financial Advisor offering investment advisory services through Tower Financial Strategies Corp., a Registered Investment Adviser.
 Tower Financial Strategies Corp. is also a licensed Insurance agency (not licensed in all states).